PvE Discipline Priest Rotations & Cooldowns

 Atonement Healing

 The strength of a Discipline Priest is in their flexibility.
 You will not be able to heal exclusively through Atonement for most fights.
-Much of the Disc Priest learning curve is around figuring out when you can afford to Smite spam and when you need to use your direct heals.
-However, Atonement healing can be a powerful tool for fights with tight DPS checks, or farm content where you just want to clear it as quickly as possible.
+Much of the Disc Priest learning curve is around figuring out when you can afford to deal damage and when you need to use your direct heals and cooldowns.
+That said, you should absolutely be making use of Atonement as much as possible.
+This mechanic is the main reason that groups bring a Disc Priest, and it can make all the difference on encounters with tight DPS checks.

-In these scenarios you can lean heavily into Atonement healing with the following simplified rotation.
-Remember to take advantage of the Evangelism stacks you’ll be building by using Archangel whenever you need to do some extra healing.
+The following simplified rotation will maximize your damage and healing for Atonement.
+Remember to take advantage of the Evangelism stacks you’ll be building by using Archangel whenever you need to do some extra healing (but don’t feel obligated to use it just because it’s off CD – your Evangelism stacks are more useful for DPS).

 1. Swap to your direct healing priority list above if damage becomes too heavy for Atonement.

-4. Use Divine Star or Halo on cooldown if AoE damage (and/or healing) is needed.
+4. Use Divine Star or Halo if AoE damage (and/or healing) is needed and you have mana to burn.

 5. Use Smite otherwise.